rohitupari4321/SystemVerilog-Codes/README.md

 # SystemVerilog-Codes

-Verified few RTL Designs in SystemVerilog.
+Below are few of the verified RTL Designs in SystemVerilog.

-Below are some verified designs.

 ## Combinational Designs
 1. Half adder